kencochrane/docker-guidebook/docker-guidebook.rst

 build
 -----
-Build a container from a Dockerfile
+Build a container from a Dockerfile.

 Parameters
 ~~~~~~~~~~